 Patterns are all around, the ephemeral results of wind and time.
 Some of them weren’t here yesterday and will be gone tomorrow.
 Others took longer, with all the time in the world out here undisturbed to take improbable shape at leisure.

-The temple of the Oracle of Amon is set precariously on a cliff, at the edge of an inselberg – a rock hill – which is also home to the abandoned fortified village of Aghurmi.
-Extensive works have been undertaken to prevent, or at least postpone, its toppling.
+The temple of the Oracle of Amon is set precariously on a cliff, at the edge of an inselberg – a rocky hill – which is also home to the abandoned fortified village of Aghurmi.
+Extensive works have been undertaken to prevent, or at least postpone its toppling.

 From here you can look across a lush expanse of palms at the more substantial Siwa Shali, itself on a height about four kilometers away; like two islands on a green sea.

 The location would have provided the necessary impact; in terms of scale, the temple is unimpressive, enclosed by the remains of Aghurmi which, like Siwa Shali, has crumbled over time.
 The village was finally abandoned in the early twentieth century, after prolonged rainfall had caused the mud-mortared structures, built from broken bits of the ancient temple, to collapse.

 The floor plan of the temple reveals a hidden passage and a chamber in which it would have been possible for a priest to conceal himself in order to simulate the voice of the oracle.
 Whatever was said to Alexander here, he took it with him to his grave eight years later.

 It’s our first morning in the oasis and we make a beeline, after breakfast on the roof of bread, white cheese, omelet, and olive jam, to the Shali.